-Colorado head coach Mark Wetmore enters his 22nd season at Colorado, his 19th as the head coach, and is the only NCAA Division I coach to win all four NCAA cross country titles at the same school.
+Colorado head coach Mark Wetmore enters his 24th season at Colorado, his 21st as head coach.
+He became CU’s sixth head cross country and track and field coach on November 6, 1995.
+Wetmore is the only Division I cross country coach to win all four NCAA titles – men’s and women’s team and men’s and women’s individual – at the same school.

 Wetmore’s squads have won seven national cross country titles since 2000.
 The women won in 2000 while the men won the following year.
 Both teams captured the championship again in 2004 (CU became only the third school to win both championships in the same year).
 The men won again in 2006, 2013 and 2014.
 Wetmore has coached Adam Goucher (1998), Jorge Torres (2002) and Dathan Ritzenhein (2003) to men’s individual cross country titles, while Kara Grgas-Wheeler won the 2000 women’s crown.
 CU athletes have earned 105 All-American cross country honors during his tenure.

 Wetmore has been named the NCAA Women’s Cross Country Coach of the Year twice (’00 and ’04) and the NCAA Men’s Cross Country Coach of the Year three times (‘06, ‘13 and ‘14).
 He is a 26-time conference coach of the year and in 2014, USA Track and Field named him the USA Co-Coach of the Year.

 In addition to national titles, his teams won 23 Big 12 Cross Country Team Titles (11 women’s, 12 men’s), 16 individual Big 12 Cross Country Titles and Wetmore was named Big 12 Conference Cross Country Coach of the Year 19 times.
 He was the winningest Big 12 Conference head coach among all sports when CU left the conference in 2011.